Rolls-Royce RZ.2

 Lift off was required to be at 1.3 g to enable the ground equipment to be cleared.
-Bearing in mind the nature of the autopilot the vehicle tended to rotate about its long axis and move laterally at release as a result of standing small corrections implemented through the vectoring of the engines.
-With the RZ2 Mk 3 developing 150000 lbf of thrust this meant that the all up weight of the vehicle at lift off was about 230000 lbf.
+Bearing in mind the nature of the autopilot, the vehicle tended to rotate about its long axis and move laterally at release as a result of small corrections implemented through the vectoring of the engines.
+With the RZ2 Mk 3 developing 150000 lbf of thrust, this meant that the all-up weight of the vehicle at lift-off was about 230000 lbf.

-Because of the limited gain change abilities of the autopilot, as the weight of the vehicle fell the corrections applied by vectoring the engines were more vigorous; at lighter weights and even on ground tests the engines were seen not to be entirely rigid as the mouth of the chamber moved slightly after the corrections were applied by the hydraulic rams.
+Because of the limited gain change abilities of the autopilot, as the weight of the vehicle fell, the corrections applied by vectoring the engines were more vigorous; at lighter weights and even on ground tests the engines were seen not to be entirely rigid as the mouth of the chamber moved slightly after the corrections were applied by the hydraulic rams.
 These rams were fed by hydraulic fluid at about 3000 psi.

 The dynamic pressure at the chamber mouth was about 6 psi.